 Barb started her career working in Oncology at St. Charles Hospital and later in Public Health at the Monroe Health Department.

 Barbara resided in Toledo for 10 years and then in Monroe, Michigan since 1991.
-Barbara and her late husband, Garry, started boating on Lake Erie in 1986, shortly after getting married.
-After purchasing a lake cottage in 2007 in the Irish Hills, they continued their love of the water and boating there.
+Barbara and her late husband, Garry, started boating on Lake Erie in 1986.
+They continued their love of the water and boating at their Irish Hills cottage.

 Barbara learned about Robin's desire to start Serenity Sailing from her husband Garry, before his passing, who was very supportive of the idea.
-When Robin approached her to help with Serenity Sailing,she didn't hesitate to jump on board.
 Also touched by cancer in her family, she felt this was a great opportunity to help heal a broken heart and help those struggling with cancer.

 RBC Wealth Management, Sailor, Philanthropic focus is cancer research and service.
 Experienced Skipper for Serenity Sailing, North Cape Yacht Club

-Retired From TPS, Experienced skipper for Serenity, deeply involved in her community and North Cape Yacht Club
+Retired From Toledo Public Schools, Experienced skipper for Serenity, deeply involved in her community and North Cape Yacht Club

 Retired, but not from sailing!
 Currently participates in many sailing events around the Great Lakes either racing or officiating, Skipper for Serenity Sailing, North Cape Yacht Club

-Co- Founder of Serenity Sailing, Retired from Academia and a former practicing psychologist.
-Member of Jolly Roger Sailing club and part of Toledo Sail and Power Squadron.
+Co- Founder of Serenity Sailing, Retired from academia and a former practicing psychologist.
+Member of Jolly Roger Sailing Club and Toledo Sail and Power Squadron.